enatario/SCSS-Base/README.md

 ### Utilities
 Utilities are files that have isolated classes that can be added to any HTML element and are usually fairly agnostic.
-- Some utility files only have one class declaration, but that's totally fine -- being able to scan and find your utility is better than searching through a bulky file.
+- Some utility files only have one class declaration (e.g. `_skip-nav.scss` only has 1 class in that file), but that's totally fine -- being able to scan and find your utility is better than searching through a bulky file.
 - I've seen many people define their utility classes by prepending them with a `u-` (e.g. `.u-padding-left`).
 I haven't done that here because most of my projects aren't so large that I end up with a lot of utility classes, but if you find that you have a lot of these classes or need to scale to that, it might be a good practice to put in place!

 ### `_utilities.scss`